 So rather than being morbid, Death Cleaning is more like applying the KonMari method of “sparking joy” – for Seniors.

-I had already been using the KonMari Method of sorting my clothes, kitchen and some of my bookshelves, so now it was just a case of continuing on with my papers and sentimental things, which are always the hardest to discard.
+I had already been using the KonMari Method for sorting my clothes, kitchen and some of my bookshelves.
+So now it was just a case of continuing on with my papers and sentimental things, which are always the hardest to discard.

 Both Swedish Death Cleaning and the KonMari Method emphasize a few basic principles:

-- The purpose of filing is not where to put something, but where can you find it (even more important as we age and cannot remember and spend far too much time searching for lost items);
+- The purpose of filing is not where to put something, but where can you find it (even more important as we age, and cannot remember, or spend far too much time searching for lost items);

-- Make decisions on what you will keep based on what is important to you and/or sparks joy in your life;
+- Make decisions on what you will keep – based on: what is important to you, and/or if it sparks joy in your life;

-- Reflect on your life as you decide what to keep or discard and be grateful (give thanks for what your life has been in the past or for what joy this item gave you);
+- Reflect on your life – as you decide what to keep or discard – and be grateful (give thanks for what your life has been in the past, or for what joy this item has given you);

-- Be forward-thinking and honestly ask yourself whether you, or anyone else, will need it in the future.
+- Be forward-thinking and honestly ask yourself whether you, or anyone else, will need the item in the future.

-So with gusto, I started the project on March 16th (a few days after Canada was placed on lockdown).
+So with gusto, I started the project on March 16th (a few days after Canada was placed into our COVID lock-down).

 My motivation however was amplified because I couldn’t find my “Will”.
-It was written more than twenty years ago and filed in some forgotten box.
+My Will had been written more than twenty years ago and filed in some forgotten box.
 It was definitely time to get my affairs in order, just-in-case my husband or family would have to take over.
-And the greatest benefit would be that – when I survive this pandemic – I will have more time to spend on the things I love to do, like writing and painting.
+And the greatest benefit would be that – when I survive this pandemic – I would have more time to spend on the things I love to do, like writing and painting.
 And I’d be able to do them stress-free, because my home would be so organized.

-That’s how I would deal with this project –in three courses:
+That’s how I would deal with this project –break it down into three easily digestible courses:

 - Compartmentalize – Sort everything into categories.
-It is really important to have “like with like” in order to see just how much of it you really When files are scattered all over the place, first of all you cannot find them and secondly you have no concept of what the volume is really like.
-For example, when I gathered all of my travel articles in one place, I realized that it requires more than a banker’s box to store them, and I asked myself the question: “What do I really want to do with all of this?
+It is really important to have “like with like” in order to see just how much of it you really have.
+When files are scattered all over the place, first of all you cannot find what you want, and secondly you have no concept of what the volume is really like.
+For example, when I gathered all of my travel articles in one place, I realized that it required more than a banker’s box to store them.
+And then I asked myself these questions: “What do I really want to do with all of this?
 How much of it do I need to move forward?
-Will I ever use it again?”
+Will I ever use any of it again?”

-- Organize – This phase cannot be done properly until you have culled each category or pile from the previous phase.
+- Organize – This phase cannot be done properly until you have culled each category or pile (the previous step).
 It’s not until you have the final pile that you can decide how best to organize your items for the future.
-It is only when you understand “why” you are keeping it and “who” will need it and “when” they might want to access it – that you can decide “where” to put it.
+It is only when you understand “why” you are keeping it, “who” will need it, and “when” they might want to access it – that you can decide “where” to put it.
 In my case, I wanted to distinguish the information that would be relevant to others from the stuff that was meaningful only to me.
 I decided that there were items with personal history or important documents that my husband or children might need after I passed on – or perhaps I might need before then.
 This included my “Will”, medical history, photo-books or valuables that I was saving for the grandchildren.
 These would be placed in easy to find binders, drawers, or plastic boxes – all clearly labeled with their interest, disposition or value.
 On the other hand, there was still much to be kept for my personal pleasure or creative activities in my waning years –important only to me.
-These still required sorting, labelling and storing in a tidy manner.
-They would include research for my writing, photographs that I want to paint, and artwork my grandkids made for me over the years.
+These still required sorting, labeling and storing in a tidy manner.
+They would include research for my writing, photographs that I want to paint, and artwork that my grand-kids made for me over the years.
 When I am not around anymore, these can be discarded without a moment’s consideration – as they are only significant to my life and no-one else’s.
 However, it is still important that these items also be stored in an orderly manner.
 If I can’t find what I am looking for when I do need it, then it is absolutely useless.
-While this principle applies at any age and stage of our lives it becomes even more critical as we age and lose our memory.
+While this principle applies at any age and stage of our lives it becomes even more critical as we age and become more forgetful.

-So after seven weeks of isolation, I am still Döstädning – seriously.
-I am at various phases but mostly finished the classification phase – with everything sorted into piles.
-I am now working on the throwing away phase – at least the first culling.
-And in some cases, I am at the sorting and storing phase like putting the important documents that my Power of Attorney or Executor might need – into a clearly marked binder on a very obvious shelf.
+After seven weeks of isolation, I am still Döstädning – seriously.
+I am at various phases of the project, but mostly finished the “classification” phase – with everything sorted into piles.
+Now I am working on the throwing away phase – at least the first culling.
+And in some cases, I am at the “organizing” (that is sorting and storing) phase.
+For example, I am putting the important documents that my Power of Attorney or Executor might need – into a clearly marked binder on a very obvious shelf.

-And some things remain a mystery.
+And some things still remain a “mystery”.
 Where did I put my Will twenty years ago?
 And when will it show up?
 Guess it’s time to write a new one…

 Hopefully I won’t need it for many years to come and by then I will have finished Döstädning – or NOT.